When you need expert advice from a warm, caring staff, we’ll be there for you.

 - In addition, the letter must be dated, written on his/her letterhead, include his/her license type, number, date of license, and state in which the license was issued.

 Sure they can write you a letter they claim will “last a lifetime,” but many airlines and housing entities will only honor recommendation letters written within the last year.
 After that, they can, and very often will, require you to provide an updated letter.
 You don’t want to find that out when you arrive at the airport to catch a flight!
-At ESADoggy, we make the process as simple and seamless as possible, we can even provide you with a reminder(s) as you get close to your renewal date.
+At ESADoggy, we make the protocol as simple and seamless as possible, we can even provide you with a reminder(s) as you get close to your renewal date.

 However, it is HIGHLY recommended you check the ESA policies of each airline you intend to travel on, as they have different requirements as to check-in, carriers, etc., and other useful information.
 Airlines and other entities will make every effort to work with you; it is your responsibility as an ESA owner to make an effort to work within their parameters if you can as this creates a smoother, better experience for all.